 A country with a proud heritage, incredible archaeological history and home to six UNESCO World Heritage Sites.
-However, since 2011 it has become all but inaccessible to the outside world and many of these treasures have been badly damaged or destroyed.
+However, since 2011 it has become largely inaccessible to the outside world; many of these treasures have been badly damaged or destroyed.

 Please note that we have no articles specifically about taking children to Syria at this time.
 It is one of a few countries in the region that is declared unsafe for travel and unless visiting for work reasons, you are strongly advised against travel, especially with children.

 Should this situation change we will duly update the details on this page.

 Featured Image: Ancient Greek and Roman city of Apamea in Northern Syria

 If you would like to learn more about Syria, we have found these interesting resources:

 - [READ] How to Travel to Syria – a great detailed guide for independent travellers by Joan Torres from Against The Compass – #1 Blogger you should follow if you are interested in visiting Syria.
 He also offers small group tours if you’re not ready to tackle things independently!

 - [TRAVEL] Syria Tourism – Official Syrian tourism site